MeanyLodge/History/Building/Tow-Hut/index.md

 Tow Hut was made of logs cut from trees from widening the [Lane](/Run/Lane).

+Fred Gibbons, Cal Jones, Jack Hossack, and Harry Cameron were the committee who constructed the lift.
+Walt Little was the engineer in charge of the building of the cabin for the machinery. <sup>[ds][]</sup>

 #### 1956

 New Tow hut moved north about 250', and about 20' lower.
 Frame construction; basement floor, main floor and attic